briandconnelly/softermax/cran-comments.md

       SoftMax (3:32, 4:73)
       microtiter (4:19)

-This is indeed a new submission.
-These words are spelled correctly.
+This is indeed a new package submission.
+Those words are spelled properly.

 ## Downstream dependencies
 This package has no downstream dependencies on CRAN